PhD, 2007, History, The Ohio State University

 Research and Teaching:

 Lisa Balabanlilar received her PhD from The Ohio State University in 2007.
-The focus of her research is the Timurid-Mughal Empire of Central and South Asia, and her broader research interests encompass Islamic South Asia, comparative imperial court culture, movement and procession, memory and identity, and early modern Islamic Empires (Ottoman, Mughal and Safavid).
-Her first book, Imperial Identity in the Mughal Empire: Memory and Dynastic Politics in Early Modern South and Central Asia, a study of the Central Asian legacy of the Mughal dynasty of India, was published by I.B.
+The focus of her research is the Timurid-Mughal Empire of Central and South Asia, and her broader research interests encompass Islamic South and Central Asia, comparative imperial court culture, movement and procession, memory and identity, and early modern Islamic Empires (Ottoman, Mughal and Safavid).
+Dr. Balabanlilar's most recent book is a biography of the Mughal Emperor Jahangir, The Emperior Jahangir: Power and Kingship in Mughal India, London: I.B.
+Tauris/Bloomsbury, 2020.
+Her first book, Imperial Identity in the Mughal Empire: Memory and Dynastic Poltics in Early Modern South and Central Asia, is a study of the Central Asian legacy of the Mughal dynasty of India, was published by I.B.
 Tauris/Palgrave in 2012.

 Dr. Balabanlilar's current book project is a comparative global study of imperial pleasure gardens, called, The King's Garden.
 She teaches a survey of South Asian History; a world history of Imperial Pleasure Gardens; as well as classes on Chingis Khan and Mongol Empire; Comparative Early Modern Islamic Empires; and research seminars such as Raj and Resistance: The Mughal Empire; and a history of world travel.
 She has been the recipient of several prestigious teaching awards: